 PRICE:

 When hiring an ice climbing guide we can quote you for the following costs: guide fees, transportation, and park entry fees when applicable.
-In addition, we may be able to price local accommodation, lunches, and snacks.
 Goods & Services Tax & gratuities not included.
 Our basic rates include guiding fees and gear only.
 Our cutting-edge equipment is selected to best enhance your experience.
-Key items are replaced annually with the latest models.

 Full day